Boweii22/JoyStick/README.md

 - **yPercent**: Vertical displacement from the center (-1 to 1).
 - **direction**: A string representing the direction (e.g., "Up", "Down", "Left", "Right", etc.).

-### Kotlin Version

-If you're interested in using a Kotlin version of this joystick view, you can check out the Kotlin implementation
 ## Customization

 You can easily customize the appearance of the joystick by modifying the paint properties for: